brainrake/nixform/README.md

 ./nixform apply
 ```

+## How?

-before running `terraform` with the given arguments, `main.nf` is evaluated strictly.
+Before running `terraform` with the given arguments, `main.nf` is evaluated strictly.
 The above example will produce a `main.tf.json` like this:
 ```json
 {
   "resource": {